Premature (Preterm) Infant

 - Has normal breathing and a normal heart rate for a week.
 (A baby who is otherwise mature enough yet still stops breathing sometimes or has lung disease or other breathing problems may be sent home with a device to monitor breathing.)

 Some babies are ready to go home as early as 5 weeks before their due date.
 Other infants, usually those who have had medical problems, may be sent home later.

 Preparing to go home

-- Infant cardiopulmonary resuscitation (CPR), as taught by a certified instructor.
+- Infant CPR, from a certified instructor.